-10) Are there existing installations of lumber treated with arsenate or other prohibited materia Is within the bour ndaries of this parcel?
-Lumber treated with prohibited materials may not be used for ne livestock. w installations or repla cement purpose es in contact with soil or ☐ No. Skip to section B. ☐ Yes.
-Identify all treated lumber on parcel map (see section E l pelow) AND complete or update G6.0 Pro duction. a) Describe existing treated lumber (e.g. endpost, trellis, stakes s, etc.): b) Date of installation: В. Transitional Status Following inspection and review, "CCOF Certified Transitional state documented organic management and comply with all aspects of transition.
-See the CCOF Certification Services Program Manucertified operations adding new parcels during the first two years the NOP organic standa tor additional informa ards except for co ompletion of 3-year C. Livestock Use ☐ Not used for organic livestock Complete this section if you plan to use this parcel for organic live animals grazed prior to inspection and certification may not be so • products from organic 1) Planned livestock grazing/outdoor access use Ruminants: Meat 🔲 R uminants: Dairy ☐ Non-ruminants 2) When do you plan to utilize this parcel for livestock grazing/access ss?
+10) 10) Are there existing installations of lumber treated with arsenate or other prohil bited n naterials within the bour ndaries of this parcel?
+Lumber treated with prohibited materials may not be used for new installation livestock. ons or replacement purpose es in contact with soil or ☐ No. Skip to section B. ☐ Yes.
+Identify all treated lumber on parcel map (see section E below) AND comp lete or update G6.0 Pro oduction. a) Describe existing treated lumber (e.g. endpost, trellis, stakes, etc.): b) Date of installation: В. B. Transitional Status Following inspection and review, "CCOF Certified Transitional status" will be documented organic management and comply with all aspects of the NOP o transition.
+See the CCOF Certification Services Program Manual for addit certified operations adding new parcels during the first two years of the 3-years. rganic tional ir standards except for conformation and details of ompletion of 3-year C. C. Livestock Use Complete this section if you plan to use this parcel for organic livestock production animals grazed prior to inspection and certification may not be sold or representation. products from organic 1) 1) Planned livestock grazing/outdoor access use Meat ☐ Ruminants: Dairy ☐ Non-ruminants 2) 2) When do you plan to utilize this parcel for livestock grazing/access?
 M: D: Y: 3) When do you plan to remove animals from this parcel?
-M: D: Y: 4) Additional information about your plans:

-ח Adjacent Land Use and Ruffer Zones

-Organic parcels must have distinct boundaries (borders).
-Buffer zones are areas between organic parcels and adjacent land not under organic management.
-They must be managed organically and must be sufficient to prevent contamination of organic land, crops, and/or livestock by prohibited materials applied to adjacent land, and/or by products produced by genetic engineering (e.g. GMO seed).
+M: D: Y: 1) Additional information about your plans: D. D. Adjacent Land Use and Buffer Zones Organic parcels must have distinct boundaries (borders).
+Buffer zones are a reas b etween organic parcels and adjacent land not crops, and/or livestock by prohibited materials applied to adjacent land, and/or by products produced by genetic engineering (e.g. GMO seed).
 Notify CCOF immediately of any application or drift of a prohibited material to organic land, crops, and/or livestock.